 A. Transmission lines deliver large or bulk amounts of electricity from power plants to substations.
-Think of transmission lines as the interstate freeways of the electrical system.
+Think of transmission lines as the interstate freeways and state highways of the electrical system.
 Distribution lines deliver smaller amounts of electricity directly to homes, farms and businesses.
-Think of them as the smaller state or county highways of the electrical system.
+Think of them as the smaller county and township roadways of the electrical system.
 The electricity provider who you pay each month is a distribution cooperative or company.